notesbytom/notesbytom/firefox/firefox_policies.md

 ## User Certificate Support (OS Cert Store)

-The latest 2.8 release of Policy Templates is missing the `security.osclientcerts.autoload` option which is in the github master branch.
-Here is some information on the registry setting if desired for testing.
+The released Policy Templates has both the deprecated setting for Preferences `security.osclientcerts.autoload` and the modern JSON Preferences setting.

+The deprecated preference sets a registry value with the following details.

 * https://github.com/mozilla/policy-templates/blob/master/windows/firefox.admx
   * Value Type: Boolean